Near-axis quasi-isodynamic database: General statistical and physical features of the QI database

-The correlation analysis provides evidence of the complexity of the measure.
+The correlation analysis provides evidence of the complexity of the measure and the underlying careful balance.
 Although torsion of the axis appears to be most important, and in particular $\tau_{c1}$ (see Figure~\ref{fig:epseff_stats}), the relatively low value of the non-linear correlation shows that there is no clear simple dominating trend.
 The importance analysis shows that other aspects such as elongation and magnetic shaping do also play an important role.
 We proceed with FSFS to further investigate this dependence, summarising the results in Figure~\ref{fig:eps_eff_distribution}.

 The dependence on torsion is the most apparent, with a particular preference for its value at the bottom of the magnetic well, where its role was explicitly described by Eq.~(\ref{eqn:B2c_b}).
 Unsurprisingly, elongation also appears, although in no clear direction.
 The APM analysis of Figure~\ref{fig:eps_eff_distribution}) reflects the requirement of a finite amount of torsion argued theoretically (see low $N$), but an emphasis to avoid large values at higher $N$ to avoid overwhelming shaping.